JiaQi312/CISC108-Final-Project/README.md

 Jia Qi <br>
 qijia@udel.edu

-**Project:** Dodging Obstacles: From Bubbles to Planets
+**Project:** Dodging Dangerous Deterrents

+Dodging compounding obstacles of various scales, speeds, and sizes

+### About
-Following the theme of SCALE, I will be attempting to create a survival game, in which the player will have to control their character and dodge all the projectiles and obstacles for 30 seconds.
+Following the theme of SCALE, I will be attempting to create a game in which the player will control a character and dodge projectiles and obstacles (of increasing scales) on screen for 30 seconds.
-After successfully staying safe for 30 seconds, the player will move on to different levels, in which they will be dodging obstacles and projectiles of various scales.
-This is what I envision the project to be by the end of phase 3.
+After successfully staying safe for 30 seconds, the player will move on to different levels, in which additional obstacles will be added on top of the already existing obstacles.
+This continues until the player reaches the final phase and wins the game by reaching the end.

+### Preview: (will insert video here)

+### Instructions:
+ - Dodge the obstacles
+ - Control character with the arrow keys

+### Authors:
+ - Jia Qi (qijia@udel.edu)

+### Acknowledgements
+ - These helped A LOT:
+   - Designer Function List
+   - Example Firefighter Game

+## Development Progress
 ### Phase 1: Figuring things out
  - [x] Creating the character
  - [x] Setting character movement (with arrow keys)